StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

   **Send Check State**

-Check states can be sent through the health synchronization API using the `self.health.check_state()` functions in the `AgentCheck` interface.
+You can send check states through the health synchronization API using the `self.health.check_state()` functions in the `AgentCheck` interface.

 In the example below, a check state is created in StackState with the health value CRITICAL.

 * The check is attached to the component or relation matching the `topology_element_identifier`.
 * The `check_state_id` is used to distinguish check states within the current health stream.

-Check states can be sent through the health synchronization api, using the `self.health.check_state()` functions in the `AgentCheck` interface.
+You can send check states through the health synchronization api, using the `self.health.check_state()` functions in the `AgentCheck` interface.
 The example below shows how to submit the data:

 ```text
 from stackstate_checks.base import Health